calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

     } s;
 ```

-Example of an array signal in a non-cannonical message:
+Example of an array signal in a non-canonical message:

 - Message: